6 Things Financial Institutions Are Doing In Response to New Regulator Cyber Audit Guidance - Other Industries Take Note!

-46 Cyber-Related Documents Expected - What Should Financial Institutions Take Away and Why Should Other Industries Care.
+46 Cyber-Related Documents Expected—What Should Financial Institutions Take Away and Why Should Other Industries Care.
 In the Appendix to the Alert, the OCIE listed 46 types of documents in these priority areas that it is likely to request during an audit.
 While the Alert and guidance applies to broker-dealers and investment advisors, other regulators and examiners will also view this as influential and a set of baseline practices for financial institutions and their service providers.
 Moreover, it is not uncommon for regulators from other industries to borrow from or use financial institution standards as a starting place when designing standards for other industries.
-Moreover, while boards of directors have been using the National Institute of Standards and Technology (“NIST”) Framework for Improving Critical Infrastructure Cybersecurity since its inception February 12, 2014, as a starting point to ask questions and review cyber safeguards in place, importantly, the SEC’s Alert provides an additional or alternative lens through which to gauge the maturity of a company’s cybersecurity program and cyber-incident prevention, detection and response preparedness.
+Moreover, while boards of directors have been using the National Institute of Standards and Technology (“NIST”)

 Six Things Others Are Doing (to Prepare in OCIE Six Priority Areas).
 In response to the OCIE Alert, many financial institutions have started taking one or more of the following six steps to enhance global cyber or incident response programs and prepare for the expanded OCIE audits:

-- Establishing a Cyber Governance Committee/Draft Cyber Governance Charter.
-Establishing a Cyber Governance Committee if there is not one (or a body that explicitly oversees such (some incident response committees are designed to cover).
-Drafting or updating a cybersecurity governance charter specifying the responsibilities, coordination and choreography among stakeholders before, during and after an incident, investigation, remediation or government inquiry or enforcement action.
+Establish a Cyber Governance Committee/Draft Cyber Governance Charter.
+Establishing a Cyber Governance Committee if there is not one, or a body that explicitly oversees such (some incident response committees are designed to cover).
+Drafting or updating a cybersecurity governance charter specifying the responsibilities, coordination and choreography among stakeholders before, during, and after an incident, investigation, remediation, or government inquiry or enforcement action.

-- Build-Out Cyber Program and Incident Response Documentation.
-Building, modifying and collecting global cyber program policies, procedures, training, incident response/breach notification plans and other of the OCIE-enumerated 46 documents.
+Build-Out Cyber Program and Incident Response Documentation.
+Building, modifying, and collecting global cyber program policies, procedures, training, incident response/breach notification plans, and other of the OCIE-enumerated 46 documents.
 Often, such documents exist in multiple places within an organization and need to be integrated and harmonized across countries or among business units and functions.
-Cyber Program can be treated separate from or an expansion of the traditional program – there are many overlapping stakeholders and safeguards, but cyber is a newer, increasingly sophisticated threat that many organizations are applying new expertise and new approaches.
+Cyber Program can be treated separate from or an expansion of the traditional program—there are many overlapping stakeholders and safeguards, but cyber is a newer, increasingly sophisticated threat to which many organizations are applying new expertise and new approaches.

-- — Conducting Cyber Simulation Wargames.
-As described in #6 above, many organizations increasingly are conducting quarterly or biannual wargames with varying scenarios from Chinese hackers, IP and/or privacy/personal information theft, knowledgeable insider and other threats.
+Conducting Cyber Simulation Wargames.
+As described in #6 above, many organizations increasingly are conducting quarterly or biannual wargames with varying scenarios from Chinese hackers, IP and/or privacy/personal information theft, knowledgeable insiders, and other threats.

-- — Conduct Readiness Assessment.
-Conduct assessments of the key program documentation and other artifacts to determine the financial institution’s compliance with the OCIE framework and other applicable standards (e.g., NIST, CBEST, FFIEC).
+Conduct Readiness Assessment.
+Conduct assessments of the key program documentation and other artifacts to determine the financial institution’s compliance with the OCIE framework and other applicable standards (e.g., NIST, CBEST, and FFIEC).